Virtualization-projects/rancher-labs-wiki/Creating-Windows-Environments-in--v1.6.13.md

 In Rancher Server, click on **Infrastructure** -> **Add Hosts** in the Windows environment.
 Follow the instructions on the screen.

 * Subnet: Set the subnet that will be used to launch the containers on the host.
 In order to support an overlay network in Windows, each host in the environment must have a unique subnet.
+Note: This subnet is not related to either `Subnet A` or `Subnet B` created in AWS.
+This is a unique subnet in Rancher between the different hosts that will provide IPs to each container.
 * Route IP: Set the route IP for this instance, which is used to forward network traffic between the different hosts.
 In our AWS EC2 example, the route IP is the IP of `Subnet B`.
 * Agent IP (Optional): This is the public IP of the AWS EC2 instance, which is used in the Rancher agent.